 Aging in Place

 Many people wish to grow older in their own homes rather than in an institutional setting.
+To accomplish this, it is important to have the means to maintain a home, perform activities of daily living, and feel comfortable in their communities.Most adults wish to remain in their own homes as they age, rather than moving to an institutional setting.
 To accomplish this, it is important for older adults to have the means to maintain a home, perform activities of daily living, and feel comfortable in their communities.
 This section of the report discusses aging in place in both homes and communities.
-Key findings include:
+Key questions and findings include:

-- Only one quarter of older adults say information is available about services to assist them with remaining in their homes and communities as they age.
+• Only one-quarter of older adults say information is available about services to assist them with remaining in their homes and communities as they age.

 AGING IN PLACE AT HOME